jerewall/Instagram-Feed-using-Advanced-Custom-Fields/README.md

 ## Functions File (functions.php)
 You need to add the following code to your functions file: ```if ( is_admin() ) include_once get_template_directory() . '/instagram-options.php';```

+## Instagram Theme Option Panel
+Just drop this file in the root of your wordpress theme.
+The name name is ```instagram-options.php```.

+## The ACF Import File
+Just upload the included JSON file using ACF.